vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

             - `useDeleteReclaimPolicy`: If `true` the Delete reclaim policy is used, which deletes the PV when the PVC is deleted.
 If `false`, the Retain reclaim policy is used, which allows the PV to be manually reclaimed after the PVC is deleted.
             - `vcdStorageProfileName`: The VCD storage profile to use
-            - Please leave `spec.settings.csi.defaultK8sStorageClass: null` if no default storage class should be created
+            - If a default storage class is not needed, leave this section as null.

     <a name="sample_input_spec"></a>
     * Sample input specification file